 Mechanism of Action

-The copper ions released by the IUD are toxic to sperm, impairing their motility and viability.
-This ensures that sperm cannot fertilize an egg, and if fertilization has already occurred, the IUD prevents implantation in the uterine lining.
+Copper ions that are accomplished by the IUD are harmful to sperm, reducing motility and viability.
+This means that sperm cannot fertilize an egg, and even if fertilization has occurred, the IUD prevents implantation in the uterine lining.

 Efficacy